JCMexplains/writing-for-success-2023/textbook.md

 The following strategies can further deepen your understanding.

-**Connect what you read to what you already know.** Look for ways the reading supports, extends, or challenges concepts you have learned elsewhere.
+**Connect what you read to what you already know**.
+Look for ways the reading supports, extends, or challenges concepts you have learned elsewhere.

-**Relate the reading to your own life.** What statements, people, or situations relate to your personal experiences?
+**Relate the reading to your own life**.
+What statements, people, or situations relate to your personal experiences?

-**Visualize.** Try to picture what is described.
+**Visualize**.
+Try to picture what is described.
 Visualizing is especially helpful when you are reading a narrative text, such as a novel, or when you read expository text that describes a process, such as how to perform cardiopulmonary resuscitation (CPR).

-**Pay attention to graphics.** Photographs, diagrams, flow charts, tables, and other graphics can help make ideas concrete and understandable.
+**Pay attention to graphics**.
+Photographs, diagrams, flow charts, tables, and other graphics can help make ideas concrete and understandable.

-**Understand the text in context.** Understanding context means thinking about who wrote the text, when and where it was written, the author's purpose for writing it, and what assumptions or agendas influenced the author's ideas.
+**Understand the text in context**.
+Understanding context means thinking about who wrote the text, when and where it was written, the author's purpose for writing it, and what assumptions or agendas influenced the author's ideas.
 For instance, two writers might both address the subject of health care reform, but if one article is an opinion piece and one is a news story, the context is different.

-**Plan to talk or write about what you read.** Jot down a few questions or comments in your notebook so you can bring them up in class.
+**Plan to talk or write about what you read**.
+Jot down a few questions or comments in your notebook so you can bring them up in class.
 (This also gives you a source of topic ideas for papers and presentations later in the semester.)
 Discuss the reading on a class discussion board